Skip to main content Accessibility information

 Osteopathy is system of diagnosis and treatment for a wide range of medical conditions.
 Osteopaths focus on total body health and work with the structure and function of the body to affect the musculoskeletal framework.
 The principle is based on the well-being of an individual depending on the integrated function of all the body’s components.

 Following your comprehensive training, you will have a deep understanding about the anatomy of the body from how muscles, joints and bones work, and a comprehensive understanding of physiology, neurology and pathology.
-This helps you understand what keeps a body healthy and what happens in states of disease, you will be qualified and able to assess, diagnose and treat not only the site of pain, but the whole person with your expert skill set.
+This helps you understand what keeps a body healthy and what happens in states of disease, meaning you will be qualified and able to assess, diagnose and treat not only the site of pain, but the whole person with your expert skill set.

 All osteopaths in the UK are regulated by the General Osteopathic Council.
 Osteopathy is a statutorily regulated profession and only graduates that hold a qualification like our Osteopathic Medicine degree from an institute recognised by the General Osteopathic Council, like Marjon, are permitted by law to practise as an Osteopath.